 Because SCons is written in Python, you must obviously have Python installed on your system to use SCons.
-Before you try to install Python, you should check to see if Python is already available on your system by typing python -version at your system's command-line prompt.
+Before you try to install Python, you should check to see if Python is already available on your system by typing python - V (capital 'V') or python --version at your system's command-line prompt.